 If you already use SSI you know how it works.
-If this is the first time you encounter it and wish to use it despite the existence of equivalent Roxennative alternatives, take a look att http://hoohoo.ncsa.uiuc.edu/docs/tutorials/includes.html.
+If this is the first time you encounter it and wish to use it despite the existence of equivalent Roxennative alternatives, take a look att http://hoohoo.nc-sa.uiuc.edu/docs/tutorials/includes.html.

 By default, support for the execute script command <!--#exec --> is turned off, while the others are on.
-This is controlled in the Main RXML parser, cf. page 128.
+This is controlled in the Main RXML parser, see page 122.